Thanks for looking me up!

 I operate HF with an FT-950 transceiver and an FL-7000 solid-state amplifier.

-I have a K4KIO hexbeam, and an OCF doublet.
-For receive, there is a 500' Beverage oriented to the East as well as a DX Engineering Activie Receive antenna.
+I have a K4KIO hexbeam, and an end-fed Zepp.
+For receive, there is a DX Engineering Activie Receive antenna.

 If you've never tried a Beverage antenna, I encourage you to do so!
 On mine, many signals are increased 3 s-units while the atmospheric noise is reduced at least 3 s-units.
 In many cases, the DXE receive antenna provides better S/N than the beverage!!!!